 Clea: Nothing simplifies holiday hosting more than a bar cart.
 When guests can serve themselves all night, everyone wins!

 Joanna: Do a fridge clean-out beforehand, and create a designated zone for leftovers and serving platters.
+It's a small task that makes a huge difference.

 Best tip for post-party clean up

 Clea: Own a powerful cordless vacuum.
+Cords make things more complicated, and nobody has time for that.

 Foolproof way to entertain the kids